ngs-lang/ngs/readme.md

 * Provide good feedback.
 In GUI for example, this can be green / red icon near a completed command to show exit status.
 Tweaking prompt to include such info or typing `echo $?` all the time is not what I dream about.

-* All operations made via a UI, including mouse operations in GUI _must_ have and display textual representation, allowing to copy / paste / save to a file/ send to friend.
+* All operations made via a UI, including mouse operations in GUI _must_ have and display textual representation, allowing to copy / paste / save to a file / send to friend.

 * Different UI modules must exist.
 In the beginning we can start with these:
+  * Console (use pty)
   * Web (allow multiple users to collaborate, some rw, some ro)
-  * Console (use pty)

-* Different syntax modules
-	* With parse / construct features.
-Think an operation is done in a GUI, API called to construct the command or whatever that is.
-Call `construct` on this to create textual representation of the command / whatever.
-	* On-the-fly syntax validation and errors reporting.

 * Commands scroll up, new commands are added at the bottom.
 When a command that haven't completed yet, reaches top of the screen, it can be converted to a mini-area at the